kraxel-dev/rpg_svo_pro_drive/README.md

 Compared to feature-based methods, **direct** visual odometry is more robust in **repetitve** and **low textured** scenes like parking garages or other man-made structures.
 SVO Pro is a direct visual (inertial) odometry (VIO) ros-package that is well structured, easy to setup and easy to protype.
 Most importantly it can directly incorporate **motion priors** into its photometric front-end (read original paper for more details) opening up the possibility to **inject motion priors** from an **arbitrary odometry sensor** with **minimal coding effort** and **without breaking the consistency** of the system.

-With this type of interface, the monocular front-end, which is still known to be a brittle component of many visual odometry algorithms in real-world scenarios, can directly recover metric scale and can quickly be robustified with odometry sensors available in the automotive-domain.
+With this type of interface, the **monocular front-end**, which is **still known to be a brittle** component of many visual odometry algorithms in real-world scenarios, can directly recover metric scale and quickly be robustified with odometry sensors available in the automotive-domain.
 This holds a lot of potential as generic building block to to rapidly prototype all sorts of automotive-centric applications.

 ## Front-end motion prior vs fusing external odometry into the factor graph